 The federal law requires post-secondary institutions to provide “reasonable accommodations” for students with disabilities.
 The Office of Disability Services strives to provide a learning environment that allows full participation and equal access.

 There is no standard accommodation plan.
-Academic accommodations are developed each semester according to the needs of each student and his/her courses.
+Academic accommodations are developed each semester according to the individual needs of each student.